connorsullivan/WeatherToRide/README.md

 * [Flask](http://flask.pocoo.org/) - The web framework
 * [MySQL](https://www.mysql.com/) - The database

-## Getting Started

-To get started with your own copy of this application, simply fork or clone this repository.

 ### Prerequisites & Installations

+It is good practice to run projects like this inside of isolated environments (such as a Python virtual environment or a virtual machine).
+I recommend using [Vagrant](https://www.vagrantup.com/), but Python's [venv](https://docs.python.org/3/library/venv.html) is also ok.

 WeatherToRide is built using [Python 3](https://www.python.org/).

-[Flask](http://flask.pocoo.org/) and its related dependencies can be added using pip.
+[Flask](http://flask.pocoo.org/) and its related dependencies can be added using pip (from the root directory of the project).

 ```
 pip install -r requirements.txt